Goulburn–Murray Water

-Goulburn–Murray Water is managed by a managing director who reports to a Board of Management that are ultimately responsible to the Minister for Water, presently Lisa Neville.
+Goulburn–Murray Water is managed by a managing director who reports to a Board of Management that are ultimately responsible to the Minister for Water, presently Harriet Shing.
 The Department of Environment, Land, Water and Planning provides administrative oversight of the statutory authority.

-In 2011 it was reported that Goulburn–Murray Water had an operating shortfall of 80 million in its budget.
+In 2011 it was reported that Goulburn–Murray Water had an operating shortfall of A$80 million in its budget.